Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Proposed Approach

 \section{Proposed Approach}

-We first develop a base model that is based on a multi-task IE framework.
-Our proposed document-level event extraction framework builds upon the base model by using \DVN~ to efficiently capture cross-event dependencies.
-The entire framework is trained end-to-end.
+We develop a base model that makes independent predictions for each subtask under a multi-task IE framework.
+The proposed end-to-end framework, \DEED~, then incorporates \DVN~ into the base model to efficiently capture cross-event dependencies.